 Given the historic, period furnishings, the Inn itself may not offer the most child-friendly accommodations and may be better suited to a romantic weekend away than a family vacation spot.
 “We welcome them (kids), but it’s not like Fort Casey where they have room to run,” notes Moore.

 Penn Cove is located on the more protected east side of Whidbey Island.
-The waters stay clean and nutrient-rich because of the local streams that feed into the cove, and the absence of large-scale farming which would produce fertilizer- and waste-rich runoff helps keep the waters clean, too.
+The waters stay clean and nutrient-rich because of the local streams that feed into the cove.
+The absence of large-scale farming which would produce fertilizer- and waste-rich runoff helps keep the waters clean, too.

 Known for being especially meaty with a firm texture a sweeter flavor, the Penn Cove mussels also have a thinner shell than their Mediterranean cousins.
 Translation: more meat per pound.
 (One pound of Penn Cove mussels yields about 25 to 30 mussels in contrast to around 18 to 20 per pound of Mediterranean mussels.)

-Whether you are looking for a day trip with the family, a romantic overnighter with your significant other, or a camping trip that’s not too far away, Coupeville and Penn Cove have something for pretty much everyone to enjoy.
-A place of quiet, stunning views, fresh and delicious cuisine, outdoor pursuits or just laying around, Coupeville and Penn Cove are perfectly far away and still close to home.
+Whether you are looking for a day trip with the family, a romantic overnighter with your significant other, or a camping trip that’s not too far away, Coupeville and Penn Cove have something for nearly everyone to enjoy.
+Quiet, stunning views.
+Fresh and delicious cuisine.
+Playing outside or just laying around.
+Coupeville and Penn Cove seem perfectly far away and still close to home.